EnzoBnl/enzobnl/bd.md

 In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful as it may it degrade other encodings efficiency.

 #### Delta encoding
-Only supported types are `INT32` and `INT64`.
-This Encoding leverage the **similarity between successive values**, for instance when integers are representing *timestamps*.
+Supported types are `INT32` and `INT64`.
+This encoding leverage the **similarity between successive values**, for instance when integers are representing *timestamps*.

 #### Delta strings encoding
+Suppoted type is `BYTE_ARRAY`.
 Known as [Incremental encoding](https://en.wikipedia.org/wiki/Incremental_encoding), it is another delta encoding that elude the writing of common prefix and suffix between: may lead to nice compression for close HTML pages.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIyNzMxNDA3LDEzNDQ5NDExNzEsMTkzOD
-M5Mzg5MCwtMjE0MDgzMTc0OSwxNTU3MTczOTUsODA0NzU4MzM3
-LDE0ODA0NTg3NzYsMTkwNDY3NjgwOCwxMTkxNjcyODg1LC0xMj
-U3MDA1MzAsLTE5NzA3MzU0MDQsLTEyNzQ5NjYzNCwtMTQzNzYx
-MjM5NywtMTA2NjY4MDA4OCwyMDkzMjM1NTg4LDE4MTEzMTExOT
-YsLTUzOTgzNjUzOCwtMTg1OTU0MjE2MywxNzQzMTY5MDA0LC03
-Mzk4NTI5MzVdfQ==
+eyJoaXN0b3J5IjpbLTUxNTg2NzgyOCw5MjI3MzE0MDcsMTM0ND
+k0MTE3MSwxOTM4MzkzODkwLC0yMTQwODMxNzQ5LDE1NTcxNzM5
+NSw4MDQ3NTgzMzcsMTQ4MDQ1ODc3NiwxOTA0Njc2ODA4LDExOT
+E2NzI4ODUsLTEyNTcwMDUzMCwtMTk3MDczNTQwNCwtMTI3NDk2
+NjM0LC0xNDM3NjEyMzk3LC0xMDY2NjgwMDg4LDIwOTMyMzU1OD
+gsMTgxMTMxMTE5NiwtNTM5ODM2NTM4LC0xODU5NTQyMTYzLDE3
+NDMxNjkwMDRdfQ==
 -->